ARM-software/arm-trusted-firmware/docs/porting-guide.md

 resume execution by restoring this state when its powered on (see `pwr_domain_suspend_finish()`).

+#### plat_psci_ops.pwr_domain_pwr_down_wfi()

+This is an optional function and, if implemented, is expected to perform platform specific actions including the `wfi` invocation which allows the CPU to powerdown.
+Since this function is invoked outside the PSCI locks, the actions performed in this hook must be local to the CPU or the platform must ensure that races between multiple CPUs cannot occur.

+The `target_state` has a similar meaning as described in the `pwr_domain_off()` operation and it encodes the platform coordinated target local power states for the CPU power domain and its parent power domain levels.
+This function must not return back to the caller.

+If this function is not implemented by the platform, PSCI generic implementation invokes `psci_power_down_wfi()` for power down.

 #### plat_psci_ops.pwr_domain_on_finish()

 This function is called by the PSCI implementation after the calling CPU is